davidlacedonia/javascript/scope/README.md

 **LHS:** Find to assign to it.
 Look-up is done when a variable appears on the lefthand side of an assignment operation.
+Can ocurr weither with the = operator or by passing arguments (assign to) function parameters.
 (Who's the target of the assignment?)
 For example: trying to find the variable container itself, so that it can assign.
 ```js